ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 NOTE: Always validate offerings are available in the regions you are deploying via [IBM Cloud portal](https://cloud.ibm.com/login).
 Check for paired datacenters and validate if they meet the deployment criteria for client specific requirements.

-Secure Automated Backup with Compass - The Backup Offering VPC and the Power Virtual Server workspaces should be in the same region and connected using the local Transit Gateway.
+Secure Automated Backup with Compass - The Backup Offering VPC and the {{site.data.keyword.powerSys_notm}} workspaces should be in the same region and connected using the local Transit Gateway.
 Check for Secure Automated Backup with Compass [paired datacenters](/docs/power-iaas?topic=power-iaas-backup-strategies#baas)

 ## Global Replication Services **-** [Locations](/docs/power-iaas?topic=power-iaas-getting-started-GRS) that support global replication service
 {: #global-replication}